Many people consider RFID technology to be a substantial threat to privacy and liberty, especially if

 the GPS-based odometer says that I drove 9000 miles yesterday, the minimum-wage clerks at

-the courthouse aren't likely to refute it.
+the courthouse aren't likely to believe otherwise.

 GPS receivers often report speed and position incorrectly.
 I have a hand-held GPS device that